Indian driver dies in road accident in US | Entertainment

 Indian driver dies in road accident in US

-An Indian truck driver died after his truck skidded off a busy highway in Arizona, his friends have said.Nirmal Singh, 37, from the Karnal district of Haryana was the sole bread earner of his family back home.
-Rahul is said to be from Ambala.According to his friends, Singh is survived by his wife and an 11-year-old daughter who live in Karnal.
+A 37-year-old Indian truck driver has died after his vehicle skidded off a busy highway in the US state of Arizona, his friends have said.Nirmal Singh from the Karnal district of Haryana was the sole bread earner of his family back home.

 - Country: